Oxygen and silicon isotopes from diatoms (above) and other biogenic silica record important information about past environmental conditions.

 Groundwater in the Atacama

 Geochemical and modeling based approaches to assessing groundwater recharge in the Pampa del Tamarugal Basin, Atacama Desert, northern Chile (w/ Dr. Pollyea, NIU).

-Dodd, J.P., Fawcett, P.J., Sharp, Z.D., in review, Collapse of the summer monsoon during MIS 12 in the Southwest United States, submitted to Nature Geoscience.
+Dodd, J.P., Fawcett, P.J., Sharp, Z.D., in review, Collapse of the summer monsoon during MIS 12 in the Southwest United States, submitted to Geology.

 Rivera, M.A., and Dodd, J.P., 2013, Domesticando el Desierto.
 Medio Ambiente y Ocupaciones Humanas en Ramaditas (Taming the desert.
 Environment and human occupationsin Ramaditas, Atacama Desert), Desierto de Atacama.
 Dialogo Andino, v 41, 45-60.